vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD02_DEMO.md

         }
         Console.ReadLine();
 ```
-10. To save the changes, Press Ctrl+S.
+10. To save the changes, press Ctrl+S.
 11. In the **Main** method, right-click the **Console.ReadLine()** method call, point to **Breakpoint**, and then click **Insert Breakpoint**.
 12. To run the application, press F5.
 After a few seconds, the code execution will break, and the breakpoint will be highlighted in yellow.
 13. In the console window, review the course and student lists printed to the console window.